jeadamek/divination-game/README.md

 ## ✏️ About

-This is a project developed on Stage 5 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
-To access the entire course's projects [click on this link](https://github.com/jeadamek/explorer-rocketseat).
+This project was developed on Stage 5 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
+To access the entire course assignments click [this link](https://github.com/jeadamek/explorer-rocketseat).

 In this project, the main goal was to understand and practice JavaScript.
-For that it was built a divination game, where the user must guess the random number generated.
-When the number was right, show the number of times the user tried to guess.
+For that, a divination game was built.
+In this application, the user must guess the random number generated.
+When the number is right, the game shows the number of times the user tried to guess.

 I could practice and study: